syakirharis25/ASP.NET-Core/README.md

 Use of Route Name in Routes in Asp.Net MVC : https://stackoverflow.com/questions/24858876/use-of-route-name-in-routes-in-asp-net-mvc <br />
 Implementing Entity Tag in ASP.NET Web API : https://piusnjoka.wordpress.com/2013/05/10/implementing-entity-tag-in-asp-net-web-api/ <br />
 Working with ActionResult in ASP.NET MVC by exceptionnotfound.net : https://exceptionnotfound.net/asp-net-mvc-demystified-actionresults/ <br />
+ViewBag 101: How It Works, When It’s Used, Code Examples, and More by Stackify : https://stackify.com/viewbag/ <br />

 <a name="developers"></a>
 ## 3. ASP.NET Core developers.